Aaron98990/ways-of-the-game/misconduct.md

 > - verbally distracts an opponent during play or at a restart

 Here are some examples:
-- You cannot say "pass it here" to an opponent if you are not the teammate of the person who has the ball.
+- You cannot say "pass it here" or "leave it" to an opponent if you are not the teammate of the person who has the ball.
 - You cannot yell/scream for the purpose to scare the opponent when they are attempting to play the ball (e.g. goalkeeper punting the ball)

 Clapping is okay as long as its not done in an opponents face.